citkane/typedoc-theme-yaf/README.md

 Options to show or hide complexity, such as private or inherited items, are left to the end user.
 Toggle buttons are contextually placed and easy to both understand and use.

-The length of content is handily compressed with folding "drawers".
+The visual length of content is handily compressed with folding "drawers".\
 The open/close state of these as well as the page scroll position is persisted, so the end user spends less time finding items on long pages and more time reading them.

-TODO feature:
-Provide tabbed bookmarks for convenient cross referencing between documentation locations.

 The SPA is built with zero dependencies using [Web Components](https://en.wikipedia.org/wiki/Web_Components).